Nettas/volterra-eks-vk8s-guide/README.rst

 2. Update manifest
 *******************

-Download the sample  `Manifest Template <https://gitlab.com/volterra.io/volterra-ce/-/blob/master/k8s/ce_k8s.yml>`_  and open it.
+Open the kubernetes deployment file located at **./k8s-deployments/volterra-k8s-manifest.yaml**.
 Paste the token generated in the previous step and save the file.
-The edited manifest will later be applied to spawn a Volterra Site as a pod on the EKS cluster.
+The edited manifest will later be applied to spawn a Volterra Mesh on the EKS cluster.
+The original manifest template file can be found here:  `Manifest Template <https://gitlab.com/volterra.io/volterra-ce/-/blob/master/k8s/ce_k8s.yml>`_

 .. figure:: _figures/connect_eks_cluster_5.png

 3. Deploy manifest
 *******************

-Open the console and run the following command: **kubectl apply –f volterra-k8s-manifest.yaml**.
+Go to the **./k8s-deployments** directory, open the console and run the following command: **kubectl apply –f volterra-k8s-manifest.yaml**.
 This deploys the site using the created manifest file.

 .. figure:: _figures/connect_eks_cluster_6.png